Molesworth, Cambridgeshire: History

 The tax assessment in the Domesday Book was known as geld or danegeld and was a type of land-tax based on the hide or ploughland.
 It was originally a way of collecting a tribute to pay off the Danes when they attacked England, and was only levied when necessary.
 Following the Norman Conquest, the geld was used to raise money for the King and to pay for continental wars; by 1130, the geld was being collected annually.
 Having determined the value of a manor's land and other assets, a tax of so many shillings and pence per pound of value would be levied on the land holder.
 While this was typically two shillings in the pound the amount did vary; for example, in 1084 it was as high as six shillings in the pound.
 For the manor at Molesworth the total tax assessed was 4 geld.

 In 1086 there was no church at Molesworth.

 The inclosure of open fields took place in 1799.

 The ecclesiastical parish was known from the Middle Ages as Molesworth and covered an area of 1787 acres.
 In 1936 Molesworth joined with Brington and Old Weston to form a new ecclesiastical parish.
 In 1935, the civil parish of Brington and Molesworth was created; the new parish covered an area of 2842 acres.

 The Royal Flying Corps established an airfield near Old Weston to the north of the parish in the First World War which was abandoned in September 1917.
 During the Second World War an airfield was built in 1940 and 1941 and named RAF Molesworth; from 1942 it was used by the United States Air Force.
 The runways were demolished in 1973; in the 1980s the area around the base were the scene of anti-nuclear protests.
-It was announced in January 2015 that the base would be closed.
-This decision was later rescinded.
+It was announced in January 2015 that the base would be closed; this decision was rescinded.